Accounting

 For help reinvesting in your practice—and keeping the lights on—check out How to Build a Budget for your Therapy Practice.

 Looking for ways to invest a portion of your income?
-Look no further than 5 Investment Tips for Therapists.
+Look no further than 5 Investment Strategies for Therapists.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult their own attorney, business advisor, or tax advisor with respect to matters referenced in this post.